A General Theory of Propositional Modal Bundled Modalities: PN-Independent Bundled Modalities

 \begin{definition}[Canonical Models] Let $\BL$ be a convex modal logic.
 The canonical model w.r.t.\ $\BL$ is $\N^c_\BL = (W^c_\BL, N^\oplus_\BL, N^\ominus_\BL, V^c_\BL)$, where $W^c_\BL = \{\Delta \subseteq \LL_\bund \mid \Delta \text{ is a maximally $\BL$-consistent set}\}$, $V^c(p) = \{\Delta \in W^c_\BL \mid p \in \Delta\}$ for all $p \in \BP$, and for any $\Delta \in W^c_\BL$, $N^\oplus_\BL(\Delta)$ and $N^\ominus_\BL(\Delta)$ are defined as follows:

 \end{definition}

+Intuitively, if a filter $F$ is $+$-coherent (resp.\ $-$-coherent) w.r.t.\ $\Delta$, then it is consistent with the information in $\Delta$ to have a positive (resp.\ negative) neighborhood supporting all formulas in $F$.
+When defining the canonical models, we want to realize the formulas in an MCS $\Delta$ with a \emph{minimal} number of positive and negative neighborhoods, so we want each neighborhood to support as many formulas as possible; thus, the positive (resp.\ negative) neighborhoods of $\Delta$ in the canonical models are constructed from the \emph{maximal} filters among the ones that are $+$-coherent (resp.\ $-$-coherent) with $\Delta$.

-Fix an arbitrary convex modal logic $\BL$.
-To avoid notational clutter, we omit all prefixes and subscripts ``$\mathbf{L}$''.
+Now, we fix an arbitrary convex modal logic $\BL$.
+To avoid notational clutter, from now on, we omit all prefixes and subscripts ``$\mathbf{L}$''.
 The following shows that the canonical model w.r.t.\ $\BL$ indeed has all the properties we need.

 \begin{lemma} For any $\Delta \in W^c$, if $F_0$ is a filter $+$-coherent (resp.\ $-$-coherent) with $\Delta$, then there is $F \in \PC(\Delta)$ (resp.\ $\NC(\Delta)$) s.t.\ $F_0 \subseteq F$.
 Thus, for any $\bund \phi \in \Delta$, there is $F \in \PC(\Delta)$ and $F' \in \NC(\Delta)$ s.t.\ $\phi \in F$ and $\neg \phi \in F'$. \end{lemma}